Building a Custom Query Router with HAProxy

 Performance Optimization & Connection Management

-For distributed deployments, coordinate routing weights with Cross-Datacenter Partition Routing strategies.
-Route local application traffic to geographically proximate database partitions first, using HAProxy’s weight and backup directives to maintain low-latency paths while preserving global failover capability.
+For distributed deployments, coordinate routing weights with cross-datacenter topology.
+Route local application traffic to geographically proximate database partitions first, using HAProxy’s weight directive to prefer low-latency paths while preserving global failover capability.

 Failure Mode Analysis & Operational Mitigation